 Capstone/Research/Independent Study/Internship courses.
-Capstones, directed/independent studies, research and similar courses may require students to invest a greater amount of time in work outside of class including additional reading, writing, and research activities.
+Capstones, directed/independent studies, research and similar courses may require students to invest a greater amount of time in work outside of class.
 These courses will frequently shift the distribution of the one-third/two-thirds ratio described in the minimum standards above.
 These shifts should be articulated in course syllabi or on the independent study/special registration application, as applicable.